mux-mux/blog/README.md

 ## 8 - Implement RSS feed functionality

-//TODO use the `prebuild` script and the npm `rss` package to generate an RSS feed.
+//TODO use the npm `rss` package to generate an RSS feed.
 Also, utilize `getBlogPostList` to retrieve the list of blog posts<br />

 **Problem:** "Cannot use import statement outside a module" error.
 Adding `"type": "module"` leads to multiple other errors<br />
 **Solution:** Generate the RSS feed dynamically using the `app/rss.xml/route.js` path instead of the `prebuild` script<br />